BEFORE THE BOARD OF REAL ESTATE APPRAISERS

 TO: All Concerned Persons

-1. On April 25, 2013, the Board of Real Estate Appraisers (board) published MAR notice no. 24-207-36 regarding the public hearing on the proposed adoption of the above-stated rule, at page 580 of the 2013 Montana Administrative Register, issue no. 8.
+1. On August 9, 2012, the Board of Real Estate Appraisers (board) published MAR notice no. 24-207-35 regarding the public hearing on the proposed amendment and adoption of the above-stated rules, at page 1591 of the 2012 Montana Administrative Register, issue no. 15.

-2. On May 16, 2013, a public hearing was held on the proposed adoption of the above-stated rule in Helena.
-Several comments were received by the May 24, 2013, deadline.
+2. On August 31, 2012, a public hearing was held on the proposed amendment and adoption of the above-stated rules in Helena.
+Several comments were received by the September 10, 2012, deadline.

 3. The board has thoroughly considered the comments received.
 A summary of the comments received and the board's responses are as follows: